 4. Get an Extra Job

-Whether it be via a part-time job on nights and weekends (Deacon delivered pizzas in order to accelerate the payoff of their $52k in consumer debt) or a side hustle business that you can work on in your own time, money from an extra job can substantially reduce your mortgage balance.
+Whether it be via a part-time job on nights and weekends (Deacon delivered pizzas in order to accelerate the payoff of their $52k in consumer debt in 18 months) or a side hustle business that you can work on in your own time, money from an extra job can substantially reduce your mortgage balance.
 Last year alone I made well over $12,000 in freelance jobs working from home.
 Imagine what kind of impact that amount of cash could make on your mortgage balance.
+You could also try filling out surveys with Survey Junkie to make a little extra money.
+It won’t make you rich, but every penny helps.

 5. Declutter Big Time